 - Monthly Cancer Biology Student Seminar Series A student led seminar series will provide a forum for advanced students to present their current research progress to their peers.
-Two students will present in each session (15-20 min presentation, 15 min discussion).
-These seminars will occur on the first Wednesday of the month, at 11:00-12:15 (lunch included). - Defense of Dissertation for Cancer Biology students (these can count towards the 12 seminar total for GBS 777 Cancer Biology Seminar class); - Cancer Biology theme meetings - The annual Comprehensive Cancer Center Retreat (all students, 2nd year and beyond, should present their research in the poster session);
+Two students will present in each session (One 30 min presentation, 15 min discussion; a second student will present on contemporary noteworthy advances in cancer research for 10 15 min).
+These seminars will occur on the first Wednesday of the month, at 11:15-12:30 (lunch included). - Defense of Dissertation for Cancer Biology students (these can count towards the 12 seminar total for GBS 777 Cancer Biology Seminar class); - Cancer Biology theme meetings - The annual Comprehensive Cancer Center Retreat (all students, 2nd year and beyond, should present their research in the poster session);